Yelp/paasta/docs/source/isolation.rst

 Disk
 """""

-Kubernetes supports disk resource isolation through the use of Persistent Volumes (PVs), Persistent Volume Claims (PVCs), and storage quotas.
-Paasta instances pods can claim a portion of storage through PVCs.
-This doesn't limit the disk space that the pod can use directly but it allows for the allocation of storage resources to pods.
-Disk resource is also isolated through the use of namespaces - each namespace has a set quota for the total amount of storage that can be requested by the paasta service running in it.
+Kubernetes supports disk resource isolation through the use of storage quotas.
+Disk resource is isolated through the use of namespaces - each namespace has a set quota for the total amount of storage that can be requested by the PaaSTA service running in it.